DAIRLab/dairlib/director/scripts/README.md

         2) LCM:

         "category":"lcm",
-        "abstract_channel" : The secondary channel (different from the main channel) from where the user wants to listen to messages
+        "abstract_channel" : The channel from where the user wants to listen to messages

         "abstract_type" : Type/Class of message from the secondary channel